 The Cell Morphogenesis Lab is headed by Manos Mavrakis.
 Manos was initially trained as a chemist/lipid biochemist at the University of Athens (Greece), and then as a protein biochemist/structural biologist during his PhD (EMBL Grenoble, Université Grenoble I, France).
 During his postdoctoral research at the National Institutes of Health (Bethesda, MD, USA) he was trained in cell and developmental biology.

-Over the last 15 years, Manos and collaborators have been developing biochemical, molecular and genetic tools to study the interplay between the higher-order organization and function of cytoskeletal proteins, in particular actin filaments and septin GTP-binding proteins.
+Over the last 15 years, Manos and collaborators have been developing biochemical, molecular and genetic tools to study the interplay between the higher-order organization and function of cytoskeletal proteins, in particular actin filaments, microtubules and septin GTP-binding proteins.